bosefirmware/ced/README.md

 # Bose Firmware

+<a href="https://community.bose.com/t5/Portable-Archive/Upcoming-Changes-to-the-Bluetooth-Updater-Website/m-p/147819">Bose's statement on why they no longer offer software downgrades</a>

 <b>BOSE DOWNGRADE PROCESS:</b>
 <ol>
   <li>Make sure you close the app before replacing the file.
 You can close it on the taskbar (right click -> exit)</li>